nijaru/crime.ly/README.md

 When you open the map, all the crime reports from the past year are displayed across San Francisco.
 We color-coded the different categories, red representing more dangerous crimes and showing what areas you would want to be most careful in.
 We added a drop down filter for specific categories so that you can also look at what areas certain crimes occur in.

 ## Contributing
-Feel free to fork the project and add features or use it for your own projects.
+Feel free to fork the project and add features or use the code in your own projects.

 ## License
 Crime.ly is MIT licensed.